Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 And she recently made a new purchase.

 "I bought for George a coffee machine," she says, "and he was laughing at me.
-I said, 'look, I cannot just go and say you're not a 'coffee boy,' you have to do something for me now!"
+I said, 'Look, I cannot just go and say you're not a 'coffee boy,' you have to do something for me now!"

 NPR's Ryan Lucas contributed to this story